Style Ideas for Your Coastal Dining Room

 Another way to enhance coastal décor is by incorporating light and airy design.
 Think of materials woven into a basketweave or zigzag pattern and seagrass-type textures.

 This Mia Extension Table Set embraces the concept of airy, organic design with its lattice-backed chairs.
-The set of 3 glass vase centerpieces further the light, fresh look of this dining room.
+The set of 3 glass vase centerpieces further the light, fresh look of this coastal style dining room.

 The Penelope Swivel Barstool pictured here is another great example of organic elements with its crisscross pattern and gently sloping back and arms.